haodant/Ravenous/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and used Yelp API.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and used Yelp API.<br>
 Online Website : https://elegant-bell-17a48e.netlify.com/

 ### User Story